lirantal/ls-mcp/README.md

 ```

 This will return a structured JSON object containing:
-- `mcpFiles`: Complete MCP server configurations organized by provider (only includes providers with configured servers)
+- `mcpFiles`: Complete MCP server configurations organized by provider (only includes providers with configured servers unless `--all` is specified)
 - `summary`: Statistics including total servers, running servers, credential warnings, and transport breakdown

 ### Debug Mode